serdarburakguneri/hobby-streamer/backend/lambdas/cmd/delete_files/README.md

     }
   ],
   "errors": [
-    "Failed to delete asset123/thumbnail_1234567890.jpg from thumbnails-storage: NoSuchKey" ]
+    "Failed to delete asset123/thumbnail_1234567890.jpg from images-storage: NoSuchKey" ]
 }
 ```